Kevin-CodeCrew/coding_concepts_sprint_1/Using_the_Terminal.md

 `alias gohome="cd ~"`

-> **Pro tip:** Make sure there are no spaces before, or after, the equals sign in an alias.
+> **NOTE:** Make sure there are no spaces before, or after, the equals sign in an alias.

 Save the file, and reload your init file with the `source` command in the terminal.